• Home

 ChartExpo is an add-in you can easily install in your Excel.

-With many ready-to-go and insightful charts, graphs, and maps, ChartExpo turns your complex, raw data into easy-to-interpret and visually appealing ready-to-use analytical report-based charts that tell data stories in real time.
+With many ready-to-go and insightful charts, graphs, and maps, including Box and Whisker plot, ChartExpo turns your complex, raw data into easy-to-interpret and visually appealing analytical report templates that tell data stories in real-time.

 Features and benefits: